norton-archive/qc/doc/README.md

 #QC - Wrappers for QuickCheck and Proper testing tools#

-Copyright (c) 2012 by Gemini Mobile Technologies, Inc.
+Copyright (c) 2013 by Joseph Wayne Norton

 __Authors:__ Joseph Wayne Norton ([`norton@alum.mit.edu`](mailto:norton@alum.mit.edu)).<p>QC is an Erlang application that provides a set of wrappers for
 QuickCheck and Proper testing tools.</p>